 • Directly enhancing antiviral activity of airway epithelial cells

-• Promoting lymphocyte antiviral activity
+• Promoting lymphocyte antiviral activity, boosting adaptive immunity

-• Modulating specific cytokine networks, which alleviates the inflammatory response associated with tissue damage in the lungs and respiratory airways.
+• Reduces the inflammatory response associated with tissue damage in the lungs and respiratory airways.

 This pleiotropic activity compared with monoclonal antibodies and other antiviral agents means the development of resistance against Alfacyte™ is less likely.
 Furthermore, the broad-spectrum activity of Alfacyte™ means that it is well placed to tackle the threat of future pandemics.